Left Half of Ascendis Software Logo Right Half of Ascendis Software Logo

 A: You probably wouldn't.
 However, if a company or organization frequently calls you from different phone numbers, but the phone numbers are all similar (such as differing by only one or two digits), or the raw caller id name is always the same (for example, "ACME Widgets"), then you might.
 If all calls from a company or organization always included the same raw caller id name, this might be very useful.
 In reality, this is rarely the case.

 Please remember that once a phone number is assigned to a contact, any existing or future patterns have no effect on it.
 Patterns are only used to assign unassigned phone numbers to contacts.
 In other words, normally a pattern is only used once per phone number.
-The exception is when a contact is deleted, at which point its phone numbers become assigned.
+The exception is when a contact is deleted, at which point its phone numbers become unassigned.
 They can then be reassigned to new contacts using patterns.